"Fifty Shades" advance reviews defy stinker fears

-The general take is that the movie, to premiere at the Berlin International Film Festival, is not as flawed as the books, widely criticized for clumsy writing and awkward plotting.
+The general take is that the movie, to premiere at the Berlin International Film Festival, is not as flawed as the books, widely criticised for clumsy writing and awkward plotting.

 With advance sales of millions of tickets, the movie may anyway be the most review-proof ever made.